siddu015/Quant_client/Developer_Context.md

 - Now Implementing a Gmail API integration in the backend to fetech mails from the gmail by which user loginned
 - Then go and create a frontend to see these emails, In frontend there is a dashboard for this try to link it there
 - Improve the overall UI/UX with a dark theme with better design

+Phase 2: Email Fetching

+- Create endpoints to fetch emails from Gmail API and store/cache them in your PostgreSQL database.
+- Send emails to other emails via Quant_client